Describing the Abnormal Ear

 The eardrum (tympanic membrane)

-You would finish by doing tuning fork testing.
+You would finish by doing tuning fork testing and a clinical assessment of hearing.

 Site, size and shape